 2 tied to charity-gone-wrong story arrive in Baltimore

-Baltimore police said 52-year-old Keith Smith and his 28-year-old daughter Valeria Smith, both of Baltimore, arrived from Texas shortly after midnight and were booked on first-degree murder charges.
-Both were denied bail at hearings on Thursday.
+Baltimore police say 52-year-old Keith Smith and his 28-year-old daughter Valeria Smith, both of Baltimore, arrived from Texas early Thursday and were booked on first-degree murder charges.
+Bail hearings were to be held later in the day.

-The two suspects are charged in the death of 54-year-old Jacquelyn Smith, an electrical engineer who was married to Keith Smith since 2014.
-She was fatally stabbed late last year and Keith Smith’s tale of charity-gone-wrong generated headlines as people discussed the case on street corners, in offices, and on social networking sites.
+The suspects are charged in the death of 54-year-old Jacquelyn Smith, who was married to Keith Smith.
+She was fatally stabbed in December.